 Whether you go traditional or more freeform in shape, there are myriad options for how you enjoy the pool with the built-in design features.
 From a beach entry design to a sunken living room to a fiberglass pool with a tanning ledge and swim outs, there is something for everyone.
 As you browse the many fiberglass pool designs, you will likely find a size and design combination that will fit your lifestyle whether it’s soaking up the rays or spiking a volleyball into the water on the other side of the net.

 Innovation in residential, inground fiberglass pool designs and features have opened up the creative minds of homeowners.
 Take beach entries and tanning ledges for example.
-The presence of these features just beg for additional context and ambiance.
+The presence of these features just beg for additional context and ambiance—let your inner designer go wild!
 Tropical plants, creatively landscaped waterfall features, exotic LED lighting and beach-themed bars are just a few ways homeowners bring the beach to their backyard pool.

-How do you go about picking out a pool design that’s right for you?
+How do you go about picking out a pool design and options that are right for you?
 The best starting point is lifestyle.
 Consider how you like to interact with your family and friends.
 Take into account who will be using the pool and their needs.
-Once you’ve decided on approximate size, you can think about features like tanning ledges, beverage benches and open swim lanes, and which of those features are must-have for you.
+Once you’ve decided on an approximate size, you can think about features like tanning ledges, beverage benches and open swim lanes, and which of those features are must-haves for you.

 Is your family all adrenaline with a garage full of sports gear and balls everywhere you look?
 You’ll probably want a pool with space for a game of splash basketball or volleyball.
 You may want a deep end for the installation of a dive board.
 A classic design, shallow at one end and deep at the other, can fit the bill.
 And it should be spacious enough that you can have benches or comfortable entry steps too.